Diego de Vargas: Pueblo revolt and reconquest

+Modern legacy

 De Vargas had prayed to the Virgin Mary, under her title La Conquistadora (Our Lady of Conquering Love), for the peaceful re-entry.
 Believing that she heard his prayer, he celebrated a feast in her honor.
 Today, this feast continues to be celebrated annually in Santa Fe as the Fiestas de Santa Fe.
 Part of those annual fiestas is a novena of masses in thanksgiving.
 Those masses are also done with processions from the Cathedral Basilica of St. Francis of Assisi to the Rosario Chapel.
 The actual statue of La Conquistadora is taken in the processions.
 After the novena is completed she is taken back to the Basilica.
 This event includes participation by local tribes as well as Latino descendants that reside in the area.
 In the second decade of the 21st century, members of Native American tribes and pueblos protested the pageant, recalling the subsequent retaking of Santa Fe.

 The focus of these protests was The Entrada—a reenactment of de Vargas's re-entry into Santa Fe that has long been seen as inaccurate by historians and culturally offensive by Native Americans.
 The most recent round of protests against The Entrada started in 2015.
 That year, silent protestors raised placards citing historical facts at odds with the narrative present when the re-enactors reached Santa Fe's historic Plaza to portray the retaking of the city.
 Protests in 2017 resulted in 8 arrests; though the charges were later dismissed.
 Following the protests and months of negotiation the Entrada was removed from The Santa Fe Fiesta celebration.

-Statue

-On June 18, 2020 the city of Santa Fe, New Mexico removed a Statue of Diego de Vargas that had been erected 150 years earlier.
+On June 18, 2020 the city of Santa Fe, New Mexico removed a statue of Diego de Vargas, later restoring it to display at the New Mexico History Museum.
 The statue was one of several removed as wider efforts to remove controversial statues across the United States.

-Notable soldiers who traveled with Vargas
+Personal life

+Like many wealthy citizens of the Spanish Empire at the time, de Vargas owned slaves.
+He manumitted his coachman Ignacio de la Cruz, but his wife Josefa de la Cruz (purchased in Mexico City in 1703 at age 20 for 300 reales de vellon) was part of the property of de Vargas' estate conveyed to other owners after his death.
+This is known from contemporary legal documents later collected by William Gillet Ritch.